GabrielJSuarez/CSS-Linter-Capstone-Proyect/README.md

 ## Getting Started

+- Clone the repository

+- For Windows Users:
+    - In the folder that contains the cloned repository, hold down SHIFT, and right-click.
+    - In the context menu click in the option Open command window here (this will open the CDM Window)
+    - In the CMD Window run bin/main (file path)   ## Where the file path is the path of the CSS file that will be checked
+    - If any error is found it will show as an output in the console along with the line number of the ocurrance
+    - Fix any error showing and run the Linter script again to check if everything is complying

+- For Linux Users (Ubuntu):
+    - In the folder that contains the cloned repository, right-click.
+    - In the context menu click in the option Open in Terminal (this will open the Terminal)
-- To run the Linter script you can type in the console 'bin/main.rb' followed by the file path of the CSS file that you want to check
+    - In the Terminal run bin/main (file path)   ## Where the file path is the path of the CSS file that will be checked
-  EXAMPLE: bin/main assets/css/style_test_2.css
+    - Fix any error showing and run the Linter script again to check if everything is complying

-- To run the Rspec test suit just type in the console 'rspec' and the test suit will run
+- To run the Rspec test suit just type in the console 'rspec' and the test suit will run (You need to have the rspec gem installed, you can use the gemfile to install all dependencies)

 ## Authors